ustun/reactjs-introduction/README.md

 ```

 As you can see, we can use the `HelloWorld' component in another
 component.

-Let's take this a step further, let's say the `HelloWorld' component
+Let's take this a step further, let's say the `HelloWorld' component takes the
-takes the name of the person to say hello to, as a parameter and it displays
+name of the person to say hello to, as a parameter and it displays this person's
-this person's name.
+name.

 Just like the input parameters of functions, a React component can take a
-paramenter set through an object called `props', short for properties. `props'
+parameter set through an object called `props', short for properties. `props'
 can be accessed in the `render' method.
 Now let's rewrite `HelloWorld` using
-props: bileşenini bu şekilde yeniden yazalım:
+props:

 ```js
 var HelloWorld = React.createClass({